 "The Commission must make a decision within 120 days of receipt of a complete application.
 If the Commission fails to make a decision within 120 days, the development shall be deemed to be approved by the Commission, unless extended by mutual agreement of the applicant and the Commission.
 The Commission by majority vote is also authorized to waive strict compliance with such plan or any element or standard contained therein, upon finding that such waiver is necessary to alleviate hardship for proposed development in the compatible growth area according to the conditions and findings of hardship pursuant to Subdivision 9 of Section 57-0121 of this article.
-The Commission must make a decision within 120 days of the receipt of a complete application.
+The Commission must make a decision within 120 days, the development shall be deemed to be approved by the Commission unless extended by mutual agreement of the application.
 If the Commission fails to make a decision within 120 days, the development shall be deemed to be approved by the Commission unless extended by mutual agreement of the applicant and the Commission."